 +44 (0)113 34 33279

-Steven joined the Department in 1993 after holding previous appointments in Brazil and the USA.
+Steven joined the School in 1993 after holding previous appointments in Brazil and the USA.

 He is Professor of the Philosophy of Science and his teaching and research interests are in the philosophy of science and the history and philosophy of modern physics.
-He is currently finishing a book on structural realism and is planning to explore further the relationship between science and metaphysics and also the connections between the philosophy of art and the philosophy of science with regard to the nature of scientific and artistic objects.
-At some point he is going to stun the world (or not) with a book on the phenomenological approach to quantum mechanics.
+He has recently published a book on structural realism (The Structure of the World: Metaphysics and Representation; OUP 2014; paperback 2016) and has just finished a further monograph on the applicability of mathematics to science, with Otavio Bueno.
+Over the past couple of years he has also worked on a series of papers on dispositionalism in the context of modern physics and the relationship between science and metaphysics in general.
+Currently he is exploring the connections between the philosophy of art and the philosophy of science and is particularly concerned with the similarities and differences between scientific theories and artworks.
+At some point he is going to stun the world (or not) with a book on Husserl and the phenomenological approach to quantum mechanics.

-Steven is co-editor (with Michela Massimi of UCL) of The British Journal for the Philosophy of Science (http://bjps.oxfordjournals.org/), one of the most highly regarded journals in the field.
+Steven is Co-Editor-in-Chief (with Wendy Parker of the University of Durham) of The British Journal for the Philosophy of Science (http://bjps.oxfordjournals.org/), one of the most highly regarded journals in the field.
 He is also Editor-in-Chief of the Palgrave-Macmillan series, New Directions in Philosophy of Science (www.palgrave.com/products/series.aspx?s=NDPS).

 - Philosophy of Science, especially models and the semantic approach, representation and structural realism